Wimmics/olivaw/docs/tests.md

 This section is meant to list all the tests that are processed by this tool

-For each of them you should have also some information about the different errors that can be detected during each of them
+For each of them there is also also some information about the different errors that can be detected during each of them

-Some errors can provide *pointers*, either URIs or some textual content that should help you to find where is the error located in the subject
+Some errors can provide *pointers*, either URIs or some textual content that should help to find out where is the error located in the subject

 ## 2.1.
 Model tests